jellythefish/voice-chat/README.md

 ### Server

-While running docker container with server you need to specify port 3000 or other in stdin corresponding to forwarding port in **docker run*...* cmd.
+While running docker container with server you need to specify port 3000 or other in stdin corresponding to forwarding port in **docker run*...* command.
 ```cmd
 C:\Users\Slava\Desktop\voice-chat>docker run --rm -i -p 8000:3000/udp jellythefish/voice-chat
 Enter port number to run on --> 3000
 Running on IP: 172.17.0.2
 Running on port: 3000
 ```
-Then, to connect to the server you should use the ip address of the host machine in a local network, **not the one which is provided in console output of server!**.
+Then, to connect to the server you should use the ip address of the host machine in a local network, **not the one which is provided in the console output of the server!**.

 For example, in local network host machine with ip 192.168.1.18 receives connections on port 8000 and forwards it to the destination 127.17.0.2:3000 which is docker container with the server.